philnash/philna.sh/_posts/2022-11-23-alias-your-mastodon-username-to-your-own-domain-with-jekyll.md

 image_height: 600
 ---

 Mastodon is different to most online services.
-Because it is a federated network, when you set up an account you need to [choose a server to use](https://docs.joinmastodon.org/user/signup/).
+It is a federated network, so when you set up an account you need to [choose a server to use](https://docs.joinmastodon.org/user/signup/).
 Your username then becomes a combination of your handle and that server you signed up to.
 For example, I am currently [@philnash@mastodon.social](https://mastodon.social/@philnash).

 But what if you want to personalise that a bit more?
 What if you wanted to use your own domain for your Mastodon account without having to host a whole Mastodon server?
 Using your own domain means that no matter what instance you used, or if you moved instance, you could share one Mastodon username that always pointed to the right profile and was personalised to your own site.